RogerHuba/roger_python_guide/class_16/facilitator.md

 This is a new topic.
 Lot of new talking points.

+## Jokes
+I asked my friend, “Hey, did you read that article about a social media platform that has some very toxic people, very questionable virtual communities, and people that come together to do amazing things?”

+He replies: “Yeah, I Reddit.”

 ## Look at Lab for this class

 As deployment practices evolve `Serverless` computing has emerged as an efficient (in terms of time and money) solution for many projects.